reportportal/api-registry/README.md

 * apis - root catalog for Report Portal services
 * common - contains common types for all Report Portal services
 * domain - contains definitions for particular Report Portal services and types
-* vendor - catalog for third-party definitions.
+* vendor - catalog for third-party local definitions.
 Use to extend Report Portal APIs
 * v`N` - catalog for grouping definitions by versions
 * services - contains service definitions calls
 * types - contains definitions for messages and enumerations
+* [buf.md](https://docs.buf.build/bsr/documentation) - it's analogous to a GitHub repository's
+README.md and supports the CommonMark syntax
+* [buf.yaml](https://docs.buf.build/configuration/v1/buf-yaml) - defines a module, and is placed at the root of the Protobuf source files it defines

 ## Contribution